 Edit 2020: This boat trip isn’t doable anymore until further notice

-C] Book a Charter to La Macarena to get more options
+Book a Charter to La Macarena to get more options

-Charter flights from Cali, Medellin and Bogota(+)
+From Cali, Medellin and Bogota(+)

 Charters are tiny private planes that can be booked by everyone.
 However, it’s